alinnert/generic-store/README.md

 export const useNewsStore = createReactHook(store)
 ```

-_Make sure the hook's name starts with `use` so your linter knows it's a React hook_
+_Make sure the hook's name starts with `use` so ESLint knows it's a React hook._

 ### Use stores